MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/frequently-asked-questions.md

 ### What are prebuilt Copilot connectors?

-Prebuilt connectors are connectors that Microsoft and partner organizations provide that allow you to integrate third-party content sources like Salesforce, ServiceNow, Confluence, and more into Microsoft 365.
+Prebuilt connectors are connectors that Microsoft and partner organizations provide that allow you to integrate external content sources like Salesforce, ServiceNow, Confluence, and more into Microsoft 365.
 These connectors help you bring external data into Microsoft 365.
 For more information, see [Copilot connectors gallery](/microsoftsearch/connectors-gallery).

 ### What are the benefits of using prebuilt Copilot connectors?